Sourabhbhalke/CLU/README.md

 python app.py

+###  **Add the ZIP File to GitHub**
+Place the ZIP file in your repository under a `releases/` or `artifacts/` directory.
+Ensure you provide the download link in the `README.md` for convenience.

+---

+###  **Test the Import Process**
+Before publishing, test the ZIP file on a clean Dialogflow CX instance to verify that all configurations import correctly and no dependencies are missing.

+---

+### **Considerations for Other Platforms**
+- If the chatbot might be used on platforms other than Dialogflow CX, include scripts or tools (if feasible) to help users adapt the configuration for those platforms.
+- Specify platform dependencies (e.g., the language model, flow logic) in the documentation.

+---

 ## Tech Stack
 - **Backend**: Python, Flask/FastAPI
 - **NLP Frameworks**: Rasa, Dialogflow, Spacy
 - **Cloud Platforms**: AWS Lambda, Azure Bot Service, Google Cloud Functions
 - **Database**: MongoDB, PostgreSQL

 ## License
 This project is licensed under the MIT License.